 Ditch the green beer this year and try these Ten Irish-Inspired Recipes for St Patrick’s Day!
-Whether you are looking for an authentic Irish recipe or just a fun Irish-inspired recipe these ten easy and delicious recipes will make you wish it was St Patrick’s Day all year-long.
-From Traditional Irish Soda Bread from my blog to Banger’s and Mash with Onion Gravy from Pudge Factor my sister’s blog, and everything in between, we’ve got you covered!
+Whether you are looking for an authentic Irish recipe or just a fun Irish-inspired recipe these ten quick, easy and delicious recipes will make you wish it was St Patrick’s Day all year-long.
+From traditional Irish Soda Bread from my blog to authentic Banger’s and Mash with Onion Gravy from Pudge Factor my sister’s blog, and everything in between, we’ve got you covered!

 1 Traditional Irish Potato Soup is as simple to make as it is delicious and nutritious!
 This creamy soup is perfect for a St. Patrick’s Day meal or any meal for that matter.

 2 Irish Boxty with Smoked Salmon, Boxty is a traditional Irish pancake.
 It is often made with a combination of mashed potatoes and raw grated potatoes mixed with flour, milk, and egg.
 Boxty’s origin dates back to 18th century Ireland where it was so popular that it inspired the following folk ditty: “Boxty on the griddle, boxty in the pan if you can’t make boxty, you’ll never get your man!”

 3 Celebrate St. Patrick’s Day with Traditional Irish Soda Bread.
 It’s so simple to make; you won’t need to rely on the luck o’ the Irish to pull it off!

 4 Slow Cooker Irish Guinness Beef Stew is comfort food at its best.
 It boasts tender chunks of beef with potatoes and carrots braised in a rich Guinness-infused gravy.
 Perfect for St. Patrick’s Day!